-C-ID (PHYS 205) Prerequisite: MATH 261 Advisory: PHYSICS 011
+C-ID (PHYS 205, PHYS 200 S articulation is for the LACC PHYSICS 101, 102, and 103 sequence only) Prerequisite: MATH 261 Advisory: PHYSICS 011

 The student learns the fundamental principles and applications of Newton's laws in classical mechanics, including motion in one and two dimensions, gravitation, rotation, energy, momentum, periodic motion, and fluid mechanics at the beginning calculus level of mathematics.
 The laboratory includes both quantitative and qualitative experiments that permit students to verify, illustrate, and deduce various laws of physics.